ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 As soon as the full invoice amount is received, you will be sent an email with instructions on how to securely download your individualized license file.

 To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
-- `BenefactorCircleFile` with the path to your individualized license file
+- '-BenefactorCircleFile' with the path to your individualized license file
-- `BenefactorCircleId` with your Benefactor Circle ID
+- '-BenefactorCircleId' with your Benefactor Circle ID

 ### Extending or reducing a license period
 A license period cannot be extended.
 Licenses are valid for one year, starting with the date the full payment is received, and do not auto-renew.